makrai/notes/ringeval-18-avec-2018-ccc.md

 # 1 Intro

-* The Cross-cultural Emotion Sub-challenge (CES) is a major ex- tension of the Emotion Sub-challenge previously run in AVEC 2017 [60], where dimensional emotion recognition was performed on data collected ‘in-the-wild’ by the German participants of the SEWA dataset 1 ; audiovisual signals were recorded in various places, e. g. , home, work place, and with arbitrary personal equipments, thus providing noisy but realistic data.
-For the AVEC 2018 CES, an extended version of the SEWA dataset, with new data collected in the same conditions from Hungarian participants, is used as a blind test set for the first ever cross-cultural emotion recognition compe- tition task: participants have to predict the level of three emotional dimensions (arousal, valence, and liking) time-continuously from audiovisual recordings of dyadic interactions, and performance is the total Concordance Correlation Coefficient (CCC) [45, 83] averaged over the dimensions.
+* The Cross-cultural Emotion Sub-challenge (CES) is a major
+  * extension of the Emotion Sub-challenge previously run in AVEC 2017 [60],
+  * AVEC 2017: dimensional emotion recognition was performed on data collected ‘in-the-wild’ by the German participants of the SEWA dataset
+  * audiovisual signals were recorded in various places, e. g. , home, work place, and with arbitrary personal equipments, thus providing noisy but realistic data.
+For the
+  * AVEC 2018 CES, an extended version of the SEWA dataset, with new data collected in the same conditions from Hungarian participants, is used as a blind test set for the first ever cross-cultural emotion recognition competition task: participants have to predict the level of three emotional dimensions (arousal, valence, and liking) time-continuously from audiovisual recordings of dyadic interactions, and
+  * metric is the total Concordance Correlation Coefficient (CCC) [45, 83] averaged over the dimensions.
 ...
 * CCC is preferred over the Pearson’s Correlation Coefficient (PCC), because
   * sensitive to bias and scaling, and